January 25, 2018

 ______ If you will be needing to do an installed agreement to pay any balance dues, consider this, user fees are $43 for low-income and $225 for regular incomes.
 This is the privilege to pay the taxes due monthly while still incurring penalty and interest.

-- Medical expenses deduction is now at 10% of adjusted gross income (7.5% for folks ages 65 & older).
+- Medical expenses deduction is now at 7.5% of adjusted gross income.
+(The only retroactive change for 2017 from the new tax bill.)

 - Additional .9% Medicare tax on part of their wages and self employment income